awslabs/multi-agent-orchestrator/README.md

 - Make project history more traceable and understandable

 ## 🤝 Contributing

+⚠️ Note: Our project has been renamed from **Multi-Agent Orchestrator** to **Agent Squad**.
+Please use the new name in your contributions and discussions.

 ⚠️ We value your contributions!
 Before submitting changes, please start a discussion by opening an issue to share your proposal.